Other University Policies

 Social Host Policy

 Drexel University supports safe social hosting practices by individual Students and Student Organizations.
-Hosts, individuals and organizations, are expected to take reasonable measures to discourage alcohol abuse and to uphold the laws of the Commonwealth of Pennsylvania, as well as the Code.
+Hosts, individuals, and student organizations are expected to take reasonable measures to discourage alcohol abuse and to uphold the laws of the Commonwealth of Pennsylvania, as well as the Code of Conduct.

 The following guidelines are intended to help hosts understand their responsibilities when hosting a social event.
 These guidelines are not intended to absolve a host of liability and can be supplemented by additional measures, as the host sees fit.
-Conduct charges may be issued, despite a host's best efforts to follow these guidelines.
+Allegations of misconduct may be issued, despite a host's best efforts to follow these guidelines.
 These measures are suggestions and are not meant to be exhaustive.

 - Do not host an "open" event.
 An open event is one that permits entry to Students, guests, and any other member of the community who wishes to attend.
 Hosts should know who is in their space to ensure crowds do not become too large and those attending can be held accountable for their actions.